RedHope/angular-styleguide/a1/README.md

 ### Configuration
 ###### [Style [Y128](#style-y128)]
+    // TODO: Update this, not used at Uptake.
   - Separate configuration for a module into its own file named after the module.
 A configuration file for the main `app` module is named `app.config.js` (or simply `config.js`).
 A configuration for a module named `admin.module.js` is named `admin.config.js`.

     *Why?*: Separates configuration from module definition, components, and active code.